Vishal-sikchi-088/analytics-dashboard-assessment/README.md

 ## Dataset

-The Electric Vehicle Population dataset is available in the [Electric Vehicle Population Data (CSV)](./data-to-visualize/Electric_Vehicle_Population_Data.csv) within this repository, for more information about the dataset visit [kaggle dataset](https://www.kaggle.com/datasets/willianoliveiragibin/electric-vehicle-population).
+The Electric Vehicle Population dataset is available in the [Electric Vehicle Population Data (CSV)](./data-to-visualize/Electric_Vehicle_Population_Data.csv) within this repository.
+For more information about the dataset, visit [Kaggle dataset](https://www.kaggle.com/datasets/willianoliveiragibin/electric-vehicle-population).

 **Note:** We've reduced the dataset in the repository to keep the data size small in the frontend bundle.